vlabella/GLE/README.md

 ### options that control the build

- * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system.
+ * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system if desired.
  * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
 Also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well.

 ### Creating packages with cpack

-cpack can be utilized to create distributable pacakges.
-These pacakges should be considered preliminary at this time since the manual and library of GLE routines are not included and the GLE package will not be complete.
+cpack can be utilized to create distributable packages.
+These packages should be considered preliminary at this time since the manual and library of GLE routines are not included and the GLE package will not be complete.

 	cd build & cpack -G "WIX;NSIS;ZIP"